dedham-food-pantry/dedham-food-pantry.github.io/content/_index.md

 # [About Us][7]

 Our mission is to **end hunger in Dedham**.
+Everyone deserves consistent access to healthy food and the dignity of support without judgment.

-We distribute more than 28,000 bags of food annually to more than 500 households in Dedham: families with children, people with disabilities, senior citizens, and any Dedham residents who need help due to loss of employment, reduction in benefits, or just living on a fixed income.
+We distribute more than 28,000 bags of food annually to more than 500 households in Dedham: families with children, people with disabilities, and senior citizens.
+We're here for any Dedham resident who needs help due to loss of employment, reduction in benefits, or just living on a limited income.

 Our organization is non-denominational, non-political, run by volunteers, and funded entirely by [contributions][2].